marchah/CoinOps-LEDBlinky-Integration/README.md

 What is you don't have LEDBlinky capable hardware and still want to help testing?
 Well good news you can.
 Just follow the install instructions and set `is_ledblinky_activated` to `0` in `plugins/ledblinky-integration/config.cmd`.
-You will be able to play your games like a stock Gems and it will help test that the customs `bat` launchers are working properly.
+You will be able to play your games like a stock CoinOps and it will help test that the customs `bat` launchers are working properly.

 ### Gems